jabatrox/faceSec/README.md

 # faceSec
-A facial recognition second factor authentication for secure access, as a school project
+A two-factor authentication system for secure access based on facial recognition, as a school project